 Milestones in the fight against malaria

-- Early 1900s — Spraying insecticides proves effective in reducing the incidence of malaria and yellow fever during construction of the Panama Canal and the U.S. occupation of Cuba.
+- The early 1900s — Spraying insecticides proves effective in reducing the incidence of malaria and yellow fever during the construction of the Panama Canal and the U.S. occupation of Cuba.

 - 1955 to 1970s — Attempts to eliminate malaria in other countries have more or less success depending on local conditions, the strength of the national health system, conditions of climate and development, and the capacity for carrying out malaria controls.

 - 2002 — The Global Fund invests about $4 billion annually to fight malaria, AIDS, and tuberculosis in locations of greatest need.

 - 2006 — U.S. President George W. Bush’s malaria initiative commits $1.2 billion to fight malaria in 15 countries.